akhabali/vehicle-listing-service/README.md

 ## API Documentation
 This Service provides an Open API documentation using Swagger UI.

-The Documentation can be browsed here http://localhost:8080/
+The documentation is hosted using GitHub pages and can be browsed here https://akhabali.github.io/vehicle-listing-service/

+The documentation is also available locally for testing at http://localhost:8080

 ## How to Build Locally
 Clone this project and move the local folder where the project was cloned.